esteveslima/express-template/README.md

     - Define a helper file inside config(maybe .env?) to map external urls to variables, making things easy in multiple containers and future configurations

   <br/><br/>
-  - **base-service**: This service contains only basic functionalities and another projects/examples should extend it's structure.
+  - **base-js**: This service contains only basic functionalities and another projects/examples should extend it's structure.

     - ***Contain simple examples***: simple examples covering routing and controllers(upload and email examples, in addition to errors demonstration);
     - ***HTTPS Structure***: Structure provided, ~~but not in use~~, alongside http server at `index.js`;